wrapperband/FeathercoinWalletGuide/README.md

 ### Broadcast Transaction Service

-Feathercoin Broadcast Transaction Service :
+**Feathercoin Broadcast Transaction Service :**

+If you wish to accelerate a transaction getting onto the blockchain or it is a stealth transaction, you may wish to us the Broadcast service.
+It means it is possible to transmit a paper wallet transaction without installing Feathercoin-qt.

+It is a free service provided by a host : Feathercoin China.

     block.ftc-c.com/tx/send

-If you wish to accelerate a transaction getting onto the blockchain or it is a stealth transaction, you may wish to us the Broadcast service.

 How to use the broadcast service :